 Moreover, you will have to learn music theory at some point and having a keyboard in form of you helps a lot.
 If you install a simple piano synth you can learn how to play the piano!
-Don’t you tell me this is not exiting…
+Don’t you tell me this is not exciting…

 Well, people argue that when you record the automation for your kicks, snares, hi-hats, or literally any other percussion, it feels a lot more natural and appealing, than when you just put them on the grid in the piano roll.

 With the knobs, you can literally automate anything.
 EQ, compression, reverb, delay, filters — literally anything!
 When using a mixer, you can automate the on/off buttons on your midi to turn on/off a certain plugin.

 Let’s say a reverb… You want to record one part with the reverb on, and the other one with the reverb off.

-You have two options: either create an automation clip and tweak it, or simply use the button when recording it.
+You either create an automation clip and tweak it, or simply use the button when recording it.
 It’s a lot easier to use the buttons if you know what you are doing, you feel me?

 If you have a pair of headphones, you don’t technically need studio monitors, right?
 Well, why does literally every studio you see on YouTube or somewhere else on the Internet has a pair?
 Or more likely, a few pairs.

 Do you think they are just balling out of control and buying stuff they don’t need?
 Of course, some of them do.
 But most of them know the value of a good pair of studio monitors.
 Once again, they don’t have to be expensive for now.

-So your question is probably “Why?”.
+So your question is probably “Why?”
 Well, that’s something called having two reference points.
 You see, the distance between your ears and the headphones is a few inches.
 Your ears get used to THIS distance swift.

 The distance is a lot more, around a foot or so.
 Therefore, your ears get used to THAT distance now.
 If you make music, people will probably listen to it in different ways: in the car, at home, at the gym.

 The systems will also be different — you probably have a speaker at home, but you wear headphones at the gym.

 And that’s pretty much the purpose of studio monitors in general.
 You can go for either headphones or monitors, but having both will increase the overall performance dramatically.

 The best way to connect them to your computer is with dual quarter-inch (1/4) cables through your interface.
 Speaking of the devil…

-Audio Interface doesn’t really do anything independently, it’s more of a connect-everything-together kind of device.
+An analogue audio interface doesn’t really do anything independently, it’s more of a connect-everything-together kind of device.
 To start, you just connect it to your computer and download a few drivers.

 That’s it, it’s good to go!
 Feel free to connect your headphones, monitors, microphones, and musical instruments to it.

 Interfaces usually have a lot of knobs and buttons to increase/decrease the volume and turn on/off certain functions of it.
 The more you spend on it, the more functionality you get usually.

 Or you are just paying for the hyped up brand… Always use common sense and do your own research when picking any electronics, because sometimes they have functions you’ll never ever use.

 Wow, if you are on this section, you must really want to go all in!
 Respect and congrats, we are almost done!
 Just a bit about microphones and accessories, and you will have a solid foundation!
 Okay, so let’s talk about mics.

 Like what’s the difference really?
 I mean all mics are similar right?
 Uh oh, you are just a little off here, microphones are actually something to talk and talk about…

 That’s when the interfaces come in very handy, as most of them have a switch to provide all this power.
 Therefore, you can’t simply plug it into your computer and start working right away, you know?

 Why?
 Because they are fragile as hell!
 You have to be really careful because some components in the condenser mics, usually the most precious ones, are very easy to break.
 You pull on the XLR cable by accident and the stand collapses — big trouble.

 Large diaphragm microphones (LDMs) — are usually picked for a vocal performance.
 While they don’t reproduce everything as evenly, as SDMs, they warm up the output signal a.k.a. your voice or an instrument a lot better than the small diaphragm mics.
 The sound ends up sounding more natural.